larson-adam/machine-learning-tutorial/TUTORIAL_FINAL.md

-Absolutely!
-Here’s the updated version of your README.md with instructions for adding the confidence score to the API and handling the port changes.

 # End-to-End Machine Learning Pipeline with Hugging Face and Web App

 This project demonstrates how to fine-tune a pre-trained **BERT** model for sentiment analysis using the Hugging Face library and deploy it as a web app.
 The tutorial covers key machine learning concepts and also includes instructions on creating a **Vue.js** frontend that interacts with the Flask API.